rigs05/carRental/README.md

 -> "localhost/crent/index.php" OR simply "localhost/crent" will open the login page

--> Replicate the "sql" file in your PHPMyAdmin to use it.
+-> Replicate the "agency.sql" file in your PHPMyAdmin to use it.

 Folder Information: